LumenYoung/lumen/README.md

-# Lumen
+# Lumeny

-This is lumen, a cli project that I used for my own daily usage.
+This is lumeny, a cli project that I used for my own daily usage.

 There are several aspects that I want my cli app grows: